 Within the cables are wires designated to do different jobs: Some supply electricity to the switches while others carry the electricity back to the service panel.
 Still others act as safety mechanisms to reduce the risk of electrical shock.

 The good news is that you don’t need to know advanced circuitry in order to replace a light switch.
 You just have to disconnect the wires from the existing switch and connect them—in the same manner—to the new switch.
 The following basic light switch wiring how-to outlines the steps to wiring a light switch, both for single-pole switches and 3-way switches.

 When it comes to home wiring, the best rule of thumb is that if you don’t feel comfortable working with electrical wiring, just don’t do it.
 If you take the right precautions, replacing a light switch is generally safe and low-risk because you’re manipulating wires that have already been professionally installed.
 DIYers should not, however, try running new wiring themselves—that’s a job for an electrician.
 The following steps will help you replace old switches with new ones to update their appearance and function.

-How To: Wire a Light Switch
+How to Wire a Single-Pole Light Switch